cchauve/CompMath-Day-2023/README.md

 The purpose of the paper is to analyze a large dataset of *E. faecalis* and *E. faecium* samples for which hybrid short-reads and long-reads assemblies will be provided.

-The short-reads data were generated in 2017 using Illumina while the long-reads data were generated in 2021 usaing Oxford Nanopore.
+The short-reads data were generated in 2017 using Illumina while the long-reads data were generated in 2021 using Oxford Nanopore.

 The hybrid data and short-reads data were assembled using Unicycler.
 The hybrid data, that will be used as a proxy for ground truth, were polished using Pilon.